csuwildcat/transition-auto/README.md

 The following is a simple 3 step process for `height: auto;` transitioning any element:

 1. Drop the JS file from this repo in your page
-2. Add an initial height and `transition` value to an element in CSS as you normally would, for example:
+2. Add initial height and transition values to elements in CSS as you normally would, for example:

     ```css
     div {